 You’re expensive if you own content marketing at your company—unless you can prove that the cost of content creation is worth it.
 If you can, you’re not an expensive nice-to-have, you’re a business asset.
 To get there, you need a system to measure the return on the investment it take to create your content creation and distribute it, or ROI.

-Pinpointing your content marketing ROI goes beyond just proving the worth of your work.
+Pinpointing your return on investment or ROI goes beyond just proving the worth of your work.
 It’s essential to determine whether or not your efforts are impacting your business goals, but also to prioritize the endless list of potential content projects to focus on and to effectively communicate your successes to your executive team.

 So, what’s your content marketing ROI?